 If you have YouTube TV, you’re going to wish that you knew about these features sooner!

-In this article and the featured video below, I share 15 settings to help new and existing YouTube TV subscribers get the most out of the live TV streaming service.
+In this article, I share 20 settings to help new and existing YouTube TV subscribers get the most out of the live TV streaming service.

 Please note: Some settings can only be changed from your computer and/or phone, not your TV set.